 What is Lumbar Spinal Stenosis?

 For older adults, one common cause of lower back pain is lumbar spinal stenosis (also known as LSS).
-LSS is a condition in which the spinal canal narrows, compressing the nerves, and causing pain, weakness, and numbness in the lower back, buttocks, and legs.
+LSS is an anatomic condition in which the narrowing of the central canal, lateral recess, and/or neural foramen, compressing the nerves, and causing pain, weakness, and numbness in the lower back, buttocks, and legs.

 The lumbar spine refers to the set of five (sometimes six) vertebrae between the ribcage and the pelvis.
 Imagine that these vertebrae are a series of tubes, with little holes poked down the sides.
-The spinal cord runs from the base of the neck, down behind the ribcage, and then it branches off into individual nerve roots when it reaches the lumbar spine.
+The spinal cord or spinal nerves run from the base of the neck, down behind the ribcage, and then it branches off into individual nerve roots when it reaches the lumbar spine.
 The nerve roots thread into the “tubes” and exit the spinal canal through the little “holes,” called foramina.

 The nerve roots transmit sensations and motor signals between the brain, the pelvic muscles, and the lower extremities.
 Normally, there is plenty of room inside the spinal canal for all of the nerves to function properly.

 Now, imagine that the space inside the tubes gradually becomes narrower and narrower.
 As the walls close in, they start to pinch that bundle of nerves.
-That compression causes pain, and makes it much more difficult for the nerves to do their job.
-This can lead to weakness, loss of sensation in the legs, and loss of bowel or bladder control.
+That compression causes pain and makes it much more difficult for the nerves to do their job.
+This progressive narrowing can lead to low back and leg pain, weakness, loss of sensation in the legs, and loss of bowel or bladder control.

 PAIN MANAGEMENT TREATMENTS FOR LUMBAR SPINAL STENOSIS INCLUDE: